Chirag-ahir/Full-Stack-Development-INT-Q/README.md

 a NotSerializableException exception is thrown when an instance of a class does not implemented the Serializable interface. for the serialization class must implemented serializable interface.

 what is comparable in java ?<br>
- Comparable is an interface which defines a way to compare an object with other objects of the same type.
+ Comparable is an functional interface which defines a way to compare an object with other objects of the same type.
 It has a single abstract method compareTo() that objects need to implement to have a natural ordering.

  what is comparator in java ?<br>
  Comparator is an functional interface used to compare two objects of the same type.
 It has a single abstract method called compare().
 This method takes two parameters of the same type and returns an integer value that represents the result of the comparison.